TypeStrong/fork-ts-checker-webpack-plugin/README.md

   Passes on `--fix` flag while running `tslint` to auto fix linting errors.
 Default: false.

 - **watch** `string | string[]`:
   Directories or files to watch by service.
 Not necessary but improves performance (reduces number of `fs.stat` calls).
+Not applicable when `useTypescriptIncrementalApi` is `true`, in which case watching is handled automatically.

 - **async** `boolean`:
   True by default - `async: false` can block webpack's emit to wait for type checker/linter and to add errors to the webpack's compilation.